Willena/get-country-flags/README.md

-# Country and flag data générator for phonenumbers
+# Country and flag data generator for phonenumbers

 This is a simple node project that aim at using wikipedia as a source to download country flag images as well as listing country names and letter abbreviation.